RobCranfill/featheremin/README.md

 ## Dev environment
 I have been using Visual Studio Code for my IDE but I don't think that matters.
 I have the CircuitPython extension installed, which is nice, but it is only somewhat functional as I also have my VS Code running in WSL2, which breaks some things.
 YMMV.

 Note: The main code is in a file called "feathereminMain.py"; if you simply "include" this in your main.py, it will run.
-This is how I test various other modules, by incudling the code I want to run/test in main.py, rather than vaving to rename entire files to "main.py".
+This is how I test various other modules - by incudling the code I want to run/test in main.py, rather than having to rename entire files to "main.py".

 ## Hardware config
 The I2C devices are chained together in no particular order, but the 20W amplifier, when I have it connected,